Osezno-byte/AI-Ready-Homelab/SECURITY.md

 # Security Policy

-If you discover a security issue, please do not open a public issue.
+If you discover a vulnerability, configuration risk, or security concern related to this framework, please open a GitHub Issue with the "security" label.

-**Email**: Report to [@Osezno-byte](https://github.com/Osezno-byte) via GitHub **Alternative**: Open a private GitHub security advisory (Security → Advisories)

-Please include:
-- A clear description of the issue and impact
-- Reproduction steps
-- Affected versions or files
-- Suggested mitigation if available

-We aim to acknowledge reports within 72 hours.
+Do not include secrets, passwords, private IPs, or sensitive logs.
+Provide a minimal reproduction or high-level description.

+This framework is local-first, but users may integrate cloud AI or external tools.
+Always sanitize before sharing.